Sole Proprietorship Taxes

 Estimating Your Sole Proprietorship Taxes

 Unlike a traditional employee, as a sole proprietor you don't have anyone withholding income taxes from your paycheck.
 This means that it is your job to estimate how much you'll owe in taxes at the end of each year.
-You will then make quarterly payments based on your estimations to the IRS and, if required, to your state as well.
+You will then make quarterly payments based on your estimations to the Internal Revenue Service (IRS) and, if required, to your state as well.
 You are always ultimately responsible for having enough money to pay your taxes, so it pays to be somewhat conservative with your estimates.

 Filing Your Sole Proprietorship Taxes